Category Archives: f) Apologetics, & Interpretations

 The second greatest commandment is to love others as we love ourselves.
 Unlike our love of obedience to our Heavenly Father, this commandment emphasizes love as an act of service.
 We are called to love others as Jesus loved us.
 This involves qualities like patience, tolerance, humility, service, support, encouragement, and edification.
 It is free from envy, coveting, arrogance, and self-serving attitudes.

-This love is not just an emotion; our attitude, actions, and deeds define it.
-We are not asked to like others but to love them!
-When we interact with others, including those we might see as enemies, we should aim to treat them as Jesus would.
+This love is not an emotion; it’s defined by our attitude, actions, and deeds.
+We’re not asked to like others, but to love them!
+When we interact with others, including those we might see as adversaries, we should aim to treat them as Jesus would.
 Always remember to ask yourself, “What would Jesus do?”

 This is my commandment, That ye love one another, as I have loved youJohn 15:12